-The Move Improve Remove grants program provides groups and organisations with the opportunity to deliver falls prevention programs within their own community, which directly support older adults.
-Grant funded programs may be appropriate for filling a gap in services, increasing access to services, or to pilot a local activity.
-Using grant funding to pilot a new program allows applicants to demonstrate a programs viability and effectiveness, which can assist with obtaining ongoing funding for the activity.
+The Move Improve Remove grants program provides groups and organisations with the opportunity to deliver falls prevention programs within their community, which directly support older adults.
+Grant-funded programs may be appropriate for filling a gap in services, increasing access to services, or improving falls prevention systems.
+Using grant funding to pilot a new program allows applicants to demonstrate the viability and effectiveness of a program, which can assist with obtaining ongoing funding for the activity.

 Applicants are invited to complete an expression of interest four months prior to the program delivery period.
 This allows sufficient time to apply, receive coaching, for assessment of applications against selection criteria and to receive grant funds in time to deliver the project.